-- Deselect the closely held employee checkbox (from the employee's Pay Run Defaults page) and click on 'Save';
+- Select a different option for the employee's STP Income Types field (from the employee's Pay Run Defaults page) and click on 'Save';

 - Create and lodge an Update Event.
 This will include the incorrectly classified employee in the event and ensure they are being reported.

 - Pay event lodgements thereafter will automatically include the employee if they were paid.

 If an employee has not been classified as a closely held employee (and should have been), and as a result, has been reported to the ATO through STP you will need to get in contact with the ATO to rectify this as "reversal of events" are not catered for with the ATO.

 To ensure subsequent events do not include the closely held employee, ensure you follow the instructions for "Setting up a Closely Held Employee" (above).